d3v-null/darp/README.md

 - [ ] Alerts show last seen stamp
 - [ ] handle duplicates in scan better
 - [ ] use nmap to determine hostnames, instead of manufacturer name
+- [ ] test for arp-scan installed on system